 I heard a thrum of wings behind me and turned to see a Western scrub jay atop the tall, wooden front gate.
 “Hello, lovely,” I smiled, and continued with my Qigong practice, barefoot on the cool red bricks.
 For a moment he sat there, observing, possibly looking for the dogs, then flew just over my

 The sea is rumbling and agitated.
 Even a half mile away in a quiet neighborhood dense with evergreen trees, I hear its low voice, timeless and primordial, louder than normal.
 I have been feeling restless, myself, and burdened by carrying a basket of grumbles that I wish I could lay aside.
 What I need is to sit

 It never fails.
-Even after a relatively short immersion in wild nature, I am transformed.
-When I started up the dusty path from the trailhead, I felt constricted in a calcified shell of modern containment; irritable, burdened, and somewhat prickly
+Even after a relatively short immersion in the wild, I am transformed.
+When I started up the dusty path from the trailhead, I felt constricted in a calcified shell of containment; irascible, burdened, and somewhat prickly (think: